AyrA/HolidayLib/README.md

 Different types of various complexity are included.
 Custom types can be derived from `Holiday`

-They all support XML serialization out of the box.
+They all support XML serialization out of the box as well as a custom byte serializer.

 ## Holiday